IVSoftware/IVSoftware.Portable.Disposable/README.md

 {
     public static DisposableHost MyDHostInstance { get; } = new DisposableHost(nameof(MyDHostInstance);

-    using(MyDHostInstance.GetToken(properties: new Dictionary<string, object)
+    // Create a disposable lifetime with an Instance reference in its dictionary. using(MyDHostInstance.GetToken(properties: new Dictionary<string, object)
     {
         { "InitializingInstance", this.Instance }